Anxious, jittery, wired and jumpy — people can have those sensations after eating or drinking, although they may not make the connection.

 Highly processed foods like breads, cakes, processed meats, cheese and ready-made meals invoke anxiety by increasing inflammation in the body, Devine says.
 These foods are low in fiber and are thought to disturb the normal gut microbiome.
 “A diet high in refined carbohydrates and fats leads to high overall levels of inflammation in the body,” reaching the central nervous system and affecting our mood.
 That leads to greater levels of anxiety, Devine says.

-Here are six of the worst foods and drinks to consume for anxiety:
+Here are 10 of the worst foods, drinks and ingredients to consume for anxiety:

 — Cakes, cookies, candy and pies.